 Are you familiar with serge fabric, or are you willing to know what is Serge Fabric?
 Serge fabric is a popular twill fabric with a smooth texture.
 This fabric has good durability and features moderate breathability.
-Serge fabric can manufacture from different materials, including wool, cotton, silk as well as other synthetic materials.
+Serge material can manufacture from different materials, including wool, cotton, silk as well as other synthetic materials.

 Since this fabric has excellent durability, it is used to manufacture military uniforms and coats as well.
 In this article, I'll discuss everything about serge fabric.
 I'll highlight all the key features of this popular twill fabric in detail.
 So, continue reading this article and get a clear idea about serge fabric.